 A Waterproof Smartphone Makes For a Care-Free Day at the Beach.

 Let’s face it: we pretty much need our smartphone at all times, even when you’re at the beach: from telling time to taking selfies, smartphones are essentials at the beach.
+You can even view reviews online.
 While some smartphones are sold as ‘waterproof’, normally you need to buy a waterproof case to make sure you don’t end up ruining your $700 smartphone by splashing some water on it.

 Lifeproof has long been the leader in waterproof cases.
 They tend to be pricey, but a lifeproof promo code can easily knock 20% off their regular price.
 Otterbox also recently acquired Lifeproof, and then shortly after came out with their own waterproof case you can take to the beach.
 Since Otterbox is cheaper, the price of a worry-free waterproof case is becoming more and more accessible!

 Nothing is more annoying than arriving at the beach and realizing that you’ve forgotten your swimsuit.
 While this is unlikely, many similar scenarios are not.
 Pack carefully to make sure your beach vacation is spent on the shore, not in the stores shopping for items you should have packed before leaving home.

 Waterproof camera.
 While you may be accustomed to using your digital SLR or your smartphone to take photos on most occasions, the sand and the salt water can damage these devices faster than it takes your best friend to say “Cheese.”
 Leave your cell phone in your beach bag and the SLR in the hotel room.
 Capture your photos with a disposable waterproof camera instead.